Vistula Spit: History

 Until the 13th century, the spit had navigable straits in the middle, which allowed the city of Elbing (Elbląg), part of the monastic State of the Teutonic Knights, direct access to the Baltic Sea.
 The natural closing of the straits in the late 13th century reduced Elbing's status as an important trading seaport.
 This and the Teutonic takeover of Danzig (Gdańsk) and Polish Pomerania in 1308 led to the increased importance of Gdańsk.
 In 1454, King Casimir IV Jagiellon re-incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
 In 1466, the Teutonic Knights renounced any claims to the region and recognized it as part of Poland.

 During World War II, Przebrno was the location of a subcamp of the Stutthof concentration camp, in which the Germans imprisoned 200 people as forced labour at a time.
-There is a momument to the victims at the site.
+There is a monument to the victims at the site.
 In the final stages of the war, the spit became the last holdout of the remaining German soldiers in the province of East Prussia, although the Soviets simply bypassed the spit after the East Prussian Offensive was decisively concluded, training their sights on the more important goal of capturing Berlin.
 The last Wehrmacht soldiers laid down their arms after the German Instrument of Surrender was signed.